 - Complimentary one-year subscription to Americas Quarterly

 YPA Elite Member

 Elite members are considered upper-level members of Americas Society (AS) and enjoy benefits of the Cultural Circle and YPA.

 YPA Elite Benefits:

 - All Standard YPA Member benefits

-- Invitations to select YPA Steering Committee events and elite programs from the network
+- Exclusive invitations to select YPA Steering Committee events and elite programs from the network

-- Access to intimate cocktail receptions, gallery tours, art fairs, and dinners exclusively for upper-level members of the Cultural Circle
+- Access with exclusive rates to intimate cocktail receptions, gallery tours, art fairs, and dinners

 YPA Artist Member